aosabook/500lines/data-store/chapter.md

 stick records of arbitrary-length strings into a struct so I could sort them by latitude and longitude.

-I learned about how data strutures are laid out in memory.
+I learned how data strutures are laid out in memory.

 I understood that Erlang didn't have to copy data between processes, even though it was "strictly message-passing", because everything was immutable.